-2757 For an FCKMS module in a fixed facility, wind, water and fire damage are common 2758 risks.
-For mobile facilities, risks also include physical damage, accidental loss, theft, 2759 destruction, and a higher probability of use by unauthorized entities than is the case for a 2760 fixed facility.
-For mobile devices that contain FCKMS capabilities, the enclosure is 2761 considered to be the facility (see Section 8.1) and should have physical protection against 2762 unauthorized access to the device's electronics.
-Mobile devices could be provided with waterproof containers and owner-identity verification (e.g., fingerprint scanner and 2763 2764 verifier).
-However, low-cost mobile devices often do not have the built-in tamper 2765 protection features of a fixed device.
-Therefore, the owner who carries and uses a secure 2766 mobile device is responsible for protecting it against physical damage, loss, and 2767 unauthorized use.
-Mobile devices have the advantage that they may be easily replaced.
+For an FCKMS module in a fixed facility, wind, water and fire damage are common risks.
+For mobile facilities, risks also include physical damage, accidental loss, theft, destruction, and a higher probability of use by unauthorized entities than is the case for a fixed facility.
+For mobile devices that contain FCKMS capabilities, the enclosure is considered to be the facility (see Section 8.1) and should have physical protection against unauthorized access to the device's electronics.
+Mobile devices could be provided with waterproof containers and owner-identity verification mechanisms (e.g., fingerprint scanner and verifier).
+However, low-cost mobile devices often do not have the built-in tamper protection features of a fixed device.
+Therefore, the owner who carries and uses a secure mobile device is responsible for protecting it against physical damage, loss, and unauthorized use.

+Mobile devices have the advantage that they may be easily replaced when they are damaged.

-Whether an FCKMS is operated in a fixed or mobile facility, a backup facility or capability should be provided, and the FCKMS should support reporting and recovery procedures in the event of damage to a primary FCKMS facility.
+Whether an FCKMS module is operated in a fixed or mobile facility, a backup facility or capability should be available, and the FCKMS should support reporting and recovery procedures in the event of damage to a primary FCKMS facility.
 FCKMS facilities should be designed, implemented, and operated in a manner commensurate with the value and sensitivity of the information being protected.

 When a facility is damaged, secret and private keys and keys associated with sensitive metadata that could have been disclosed should be immediately placed on Compromised Key Lists or Certificate Revocation Lists and replaced.
-A mobile FCKMS device should have the capability of being deactivated remotely by the FCKMS management, and the sensitive keys and metadata within the device should be destroyed.